RIT-EVT/rampup/targets/phase1/GPIO.md

 ## Template Functions
 A template in C++ is like a blueprint for code, it lets you write a function or class once and then reuse it with different types or values without rewriting it.

-In EVT's case, we mainly will use them for initializing things like GPIO independent of platform (aka, no matter what microcontroller it is on, the same template call will work on it, assuming the uC is supported by EVT).
+Templates also have the advantage that if you call a template twice with the same input, it guarantees we get the same instance back.

+This is important for initializing microcontroller hardware, like GPIO pins.
+Each pin on the microcontroller is a single physical resource, meaning if two different parts of the code think they both “own” the same pin, you’ll get bugs, conflicts, or even damage hardware.

-We will be using the following template function to create a GPIO, found on line 191 of the `manager.hpp`.
+We will be using the following template function to create a GPIO pin, found on line 191 of the `manager.hpp`.

 ```cpp
 /**